Raghuvarants/Selenium-TestNG-Framework/README.md

 # Daily Reading Log

 # DAY 001:
 I started with learning Data Driven Test Framework.
 Created a new Maven Project.
+Created packages for test cases , test data and logs.
+Created the base class to access config and OR file.

+TIL: How to access Config and OR file independent of project location using "user.dir"